 It means that even if they liquidated every single thing they owned, including pens, paper, and coffee cups, they would still be worth less than some negative value.
 Because of this, we feel that CANN is potentially overvalued.

 Here's another one that has tripled in price over a period of weeks in its past, but has since trended down toward zero where it trades at just 2 cents per share as of early 2019, which could be cause for concern.

 The chart for GRNH mirrored CANN up until 2018, and when the entire industry is acting the same!
 You know that the price moves are not based on the underlying companies, but rather are being moved by the stampede surrounding the overall concept.

 The difference between a concept and a company is that the company could find a way to make enough money to justify their share price.
 On the other hand, a concept alone will typically not be strong enough to justify current share prices.

 In other words, the stocks are increasing because of the underlying idea of legal marijuana.
 There is no value there or reason for the increase in the price of the specific penny stocks.

 GreenGro is simply just one more cannabis-related company sitting on a train wreck with their financial results.
-In 2015, the company only brought in $570,000 in total revenue.
+In 2017, the company only brought in $1.5 million in total revenue.

-Over this time, GRNH lost $3.5 million, even after their sales.
-The year prior to that they lost over $6 million.
+Over this time, however, GRNH lost $8.2 million, even after their sales.
+The year prior to that they lost over $3 million.
 Since inception, this company has seen nothing besides cash bleed.